modes-hkustgz/modes-hkustgz.github.io/_updates/2025-10-xiaotong-MC21.md

 Xiaotong earns TSL Best Paper Award and TS Journal Paper of the Year award in George Washington University, Washington, DC, United States, at Oct 27, 2025, and deliver presentations.

 Led by collaborators, Xiaotong delivers presentation about Truck Platooning and Vehicle Routing Problems in Georgia World Congress Center and Omni Atlanta Hotel at Centennial Park, Georgia, United States, at Oct 27, 2025.

+Chaoyu delivers presentation about Advances in Urban and On-Demand Delivery Systems in Georgia World Congress Center and Omni Atlanta Hotel at Centennial Park, Georgia, United States, at Oct 29, 2025.